mlnotes2718/dbt-practice/DBT_Notes.md

-# DBT Setup Notes
+# dbt Setup Notes

 ## Requirements
 - Need Google account and Sign-up with Bigquery
 - Use `gcloud auth application-default login` to create easy access to Google Bigquery
 - Get Google Bigquery Project name ready, if not create a new project.
-- In Bigquery, create a dataset to use (This is optional, DBT able to create dataset for you under the profile settings)
+- In Bigquery, create a dataset (This is optional, dbt able to create dataset for you under the profile settings.
+Please note that some public datasets which are under EU region such as London bicycle, we need to create the dataset in Bigquery first while setting the region to EU.)

-## Key DBT Commands
+## Key dbt Commands
-The following are DBT key commands:
+The following are dbt key commands:
-- `dbt init <dbt-project-name>` : DBT init perform 2 tasks, set the a subfolder with the project name and also populate a structure subfolder that DBT required.
-DBT also setup connection profile automatically including its authentication methods.
+- `dbt init <dbt-project-name>` : dbt init perform 2 tasks, first it create a subfolder with the project name and also populate multiple subfolder that dbt required inside the project folder. dbt also setup connection profile automatically including its authentication method.
 This command is not suitable for existing project.
-Please run this command under the root folder if you have many projects.
+Please run this command under the root/home folder if you have many project folders.

-The following command **MUST** be run under the specific project folder.
+The following command **MUST** be run under the **specific project folder**.
 - `dbt debug` : Use this command to verified your connection in your profile.
-- `dbt run` : Use this command to run all the SQL script setup in the DBT folders.
+- `dbt run` : Use this command to run all the SQL script setup in the dbt folders.
 - `dbt test` : Use this command to test the database field.
 Similar to constraints during database table setup.
-However, DBT uses schema.yml file for configuration
+However, dbt uses schema.yml file for configuration
 - `dbt seed` : Use this command to convert CSV files into database table
 - `dbt snapshot` : Use this command to build snapshot

-## DBT init
+## dbt init

 Reference: https://docs.getdbt.com/reference/commands/init

-When we initiate `dbt init <dbt-project-name>`, DBT will perform 2 tasks below:
+When we initiate `dbt init <dbt-project-name>`, dbt will perform 2 tasks below:
-1. DBT init first task is to create all the necessary subfolder for your project under the name of your project.
+1. dbt init first task is to create all the necessary subfolder for your project under the name of your project.
 If there is an existing folder with the same name as the project name, the init will fail.
-2. Next DBT will setup your profile automatically, this includes setting up your authentication method to the data warehouse.
+2. Next dbt will setup your profile automatically, this includes setting up your authentication method to the data warehouse.

-### DBT Folder Setup
+### dbt Folder Setup
 - If there is an existing folder that is same as the project name.
 It will failed.
 - **Please check your directory location!
-Please do not perform init within another DBT project.
-Always start init at the root folder.**
+Please do not perform init within another dbt project.
+Always start init at the root/home folder.**

-### DBT Profile
+### dbt Profile
-Please note that there are multiple ways for DBT to work with profile, they are:
+Please note that there are multiple ways for dbt to work with profile, they are:
-- Automatic profile setup, DBT will always look at the default profile.yml located at `/Users/USER/.dbt/profile.yml`.
-If DBT found the same project name under your default profile, it will ask if you want to overwrite it.
-Otherwise, DBT will configure the profile over there.
-This is the recommend as the profile may contain sensitive information that is not appropriate for Github exposure.
+- Automatic profile setup, dbt will always look at the default profile located at `/Users/USER/.dbt/profiles.yml`.
+If dbt found the same project name under your default profile, it will ask if you want to overwrite it.
+Otherwise, dbt will configure the profile over there.
+This is the recommend profile location as the profile may contain sensitive information that is not appropriate for Github exposure.
 - Using existing profile setup by ourselves.
 We can supplied and configure our own profile.

-### DBT Authentication
+### dbt Authentication
-- oauth : If you have previously use `gcloud auth application-default login` in your environment, oauth is recommend as no extra steps is needed.
+- Oauth : If you have previously use `gcloud auth application-default login` in your environment, oauth is recommend as no extra steps is needed.
-- service account : You need to create a service key in json from Google.
-This service key need to reside on a secure location that is accessible by the DBT system.
+- Service Account : You need to create a service key in json from Google.
+This service key need to reside on a secure location that is accessible by the dbt system.
 A recommended location is the same location as the default profile (`profiles.yml`) location; which is at (`/Users/USER/.dbt/`).
 On how to generate service key please refer to this page: https://docs.getdbt.com/guides/bigquery?step=4.

-### DBT init - Automatic Profile Creation with Oauth
+### dbt init - Automatic Profile Creation with Oauth
 - **Please check your directory location!
-Please do not perform init within another DBT project.
+Please do not perform init within another dbt project.
 Always start init at the root folder.
 Init will fail if there is an existing folder with the same project name.**
 - When you run `dbt init <dbt-project-name>` it will create a folder with that project name and all the necessary subfolder.
 - Next it will automatically create a connection profile for you, based on the answer you supplied.
-For Mac user, the profile is located at `/Users/USER/.dbt/profile.yml`
+For Mac user, the profile is located at `/Users/USER/.dbt/profiles.yml`

 #### Automatic Profile Setup Question
-- Which database would you like to use? >> Select [1] bigquery
+> - Which database would you like to use? >> Select [1] bigquery
-- Desired authentication method option (enter a number): >> Select 1 for oauth, 2 for service account
+> - Desired authentication method option (enter a number): >> Select 1 for oauth, 2 for service account
-- project (GCP project id): >> YourGoogleProject
+> - project (GCP project id): >> YourGoogleProject
-- dataset (the name of your dbt dataset): >> shaffle_shop (Note: you can specified the dataset you created on Bigquery, if you did not create a dataset, DBT will create one using the dataset name you supplied here)
+> - dataset (the name of your dbt dataset): >> shaffle_shop (Note: you can specified the dataset you created on Bigquery, if you did not create a dataset, dbt will create one using the dataset name you supplied here)
-- threads (1 or more): >> enter a thread number
+> - threads (1 or more): >> enter a thread number
-- job_execution_timeout_seconds [300]: >> enter for default
+> - job_execution_timeout_seconds [300]: >> enter for default
-- Desired location option (enter a number): 1 for US and 2 for EU
+> - Desired location option (enter a number): 1 for US and 2 for EU

 **Example**